 Pre-building work expenses

-Below, we list various possible fees and costs that you may need to budget for, depending on the specificity of your house remodelling project.
+Below, we list various possible fees and costs that you may need to budget for, depending on the specificity of your house extension project.

-Not all of them will apply for your situation, especially if the home redesign work is on the small scale or, say, it involves a conversion of an existing structure.
+Not all of them will apply for your situation, especially if the home redesign work is on a small scale or, say, it involves conversion of an existing structure.